Tarwyn76/pwnagotchi/README.md

-This is a compilatiopn of the tools and code that I utilized to get my own pwnagotchi up and running on a Raspberry Pi Zero W.  Thank s to the [Talking Sasquatch YouTube Video] .(https://www.youtube.com/watch?v=gyKT_mASSuc&t=2s)
+This is a compilatiopn of the tools and code that I utilized to get my own pwnagotchi up and running on a Raspberry Pi Zero W.  Thank s to the [Talking Sasquatch YouTube Video](https://www.youtube.com/watch?v=gyKT_mASSuc&t=2s)

 # Pwnagotchi